How low should you go?

 Trans fat, particularly the manufactured variety found in partially hydrogenated vegetable oil, appears to have no known health benefit.
 The Department of Agriculture recommends that the intake of trans fat be kept as low as possible.

-The Food and Drug Administration (FDA) has made a preliminary determination that partially hydrogenated vegetable oil is no longer "generally recognized as safe" and should eventually be phased out of the production of food.
-However, the FDA's preliminary determination must go through a lengthy review process before it becomes finalized.
+The Food and Drug Administration (FDA) has determined that partially hydrogenated vegetable oil is no longer "generally recognized as safe" and should be phased out of the production of food over the next several years.

 How trans fat harms you